sorrell/tms/docs/events.md

 - Organization channel: `private-organization.{organizationId}`
 - Entity channels (if present in payload): `shipment.{shipment_id}`, `carrier.{carrier_id}`, `customer.{customer_id}`, `user.{user_id}`

-You can customize this by overriding `getEventData()` or extending the trait for plugin-specific channels.
+You can customize this by overriding `getEventData()` or extending the base observers for plugin-specific channels.

 ## Dispatching Events